megangilpin/GiphyAPI/README.md

 ## Overview

-References the Giphy API to dynamically create gifs on the page.
+References the Giphy API then dynmically displays the gifs on the page.

 ## Functionality Breakdown